August 28, 2024 by Marko Dinic

 So what’s wrong with using a personal or company-provided mobile phone to send electronic Protected Health Information (ePHI) to a patient or another physician?

+• Security vulnerabilities.
 To begin with, mobile phones aren’t as secure as in-house computers that are in the hospital’s own network.
-Very few of them are protected with antivirus software and none of them have a firewall.
+Very few of them are protected by antivirus software, and none of them have a firewall.

-Secondly, they’re much easier to steal than servers, desktop computers or laptops.
-Lost or stolen mobile devices account for two thirds of PHI security breaches in the United States.
+• Theft and loss.
+Mobile devices are much easier to steal than servers, desktop computers, or laptops.
+Lost or stolen mobile devices account for two-thirds of PHI security breaches in the United States.
 Consequently, there’s plenty of room for sensitive data to be compromised.

-Additional risks include using an unsecured Wi-Fi network to send data, lack of authentication capabilities, password protection and encryption and the lack of policies which would ensure appropriate levels of security for BYOD phones.
+• Unsecured communication channels.
+Additional risks include using an unsecured Wi-Fi network to send data, lack of authentication capabilities, password protection and encryption, and the lack of policies that would ensure appropriate levels of security for BYOD phones.

 This doesn’t mean that you should prohibit the use of mobile devices for hospital staff and abandon texting completely.
 Let’s see what HIPAA says about SMS and text messaging apps.